Petropavl: Museums

-The North Kazakhstan regional museum of local history opened in 1924.
-In the hall of the Museum there is a large map of the North Caucasus-on the entire wall.
-In the Museum you can see objects of antiquity and modernity.
-The flora and fauna of the North Caucasus region is very richly represented on the first floor in the form of stuffed animals against the background of their natural habitat.

-There are military items, a Yurt, Kazakh national clothing, and a Department dedicated to President N. Nazarbayev.
+The North Kazakhstan Regional Museum of Local History opened in 1924.

-The North Kazakhstan regional museum of fine arts opened in 1989.
-The Museum has permanent exhibitions, sometimes exhibitions are held.
-For example, exhibitions of the artist Krestnikov, children's drawings.
+The North Kazakhstan Regional Museum of Fine Arts opened in 1989.

-The North Kazakhstan regional Philharmonic society was opened in 1965 on the basis of the concert and variety Bureau of the city Palace of culture.
+The North Kazakhstan Regional Philharmonic Society was established in 1965.

 Transportation

 Petropavl has a railway station with connections to the Russian capital Moscow and Kazakhstan's capital Astana.

 Petropavl Airport is located 11 km south of the city.

 Sports

 The city's bandy team in the Spartakiade 2009 on home ice was victorious.
 In 2013 it was hosted in Petropavl again, this time the team from Khromtau won.
 12–17 December 2016 the Kazakh Cup, to the memory of Kazbek Baybulov, was played at Stadium Karasay in Petropavl.
 The home team Volna captured the bronze medal.

-Olympic gold medal winning cyclist Alexander Vinokourov is a native of nearby Bishkul.
+Olympic gold medal-winning cyclist Alexander Vinokourov is a native of nearby Bishkul.